ABOUT ME

 I’m a big music fan, and eclectic in my tastes.
 I listen to jazz mostly, especially when I write.
 I like also like blues, rock and world music.
 Anouar Brahem, Bob Seger, Art Pepper, Loreena McKennit, and Pink Martini are always playing somewhere in my house.
 Favorite films and directors are Time Bandits, anything directed by Ridley Scott (Blade Runner, Gladiator, The Martian) or Guillermo del Toro (Pan’s Labyrinth, Shape of Water), and Peter Jackson’s Tolkien films.
 Next to dogs, I love pangolins best.
 I drive a Mini Cooper.
 My superpower is that I am a feather-finder.

-The dream may be delayed, but I’ve got stamina and determination, and I believe that what’s meant to be will always find a way.
+The dream may be delayed, but I’ve got stamina and determination.
+I BELIEVE.

 Here are some ways you can talk to me: